Resources for Business

 Economic Injury Disaster Loan

 - What is it?
-The SBA’s Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to overcome the temporary loss of revenue they are experiencing.
+The SBA’s Economic Injury Disaster Loan program provides small businesses and agricultural businesses with working capital loans of up to $2 million that can provide vital economic support to businesses to overcome the temporary loss of revenue they are experiencing.
 You apply through the SBA.

 - More details: SBA.gov/Disaster